 At the hearing, you should have a chairperson, someone from the employer to take notes, the employee, their companion and ideally a Human Resources person to make sure the right procedures are followed.

-The chairperson should begin by introducing everyone in the room, including themselves, explain what the allegations are and then go through the evidence.
+The chairperson should begin by introducing everyone in the room, including themselves, explaining what the allegations are and then going through the evidence.